fernandopasik/adopter/README.md

 # adopter

-Auditing tool for increasing adoption of libraries.
+Auditing tool for tracking packages and modules usage, for increasing adoption of libraries.

 <!-- BADGES - START -->